Ion exchange resin structure

 Functionalisation of the polymerThe polymer described above must be activated to convert the plastic beads into ion exchange resins.

 Strongly acidic cation exchange resinsThe activation is chemically simple: it is a sulphonation reaction. the polystyrene beads are contacted at high temperature with concentrated sulphuric acid.
-The product is a poloystyrene sulphonate, which is a strong acid.
+The product is a polystyrene sulphonate, which is a strong acid.

 This reaction produces the resin in hydrogen form.
 If the product is to be used as a softening resin, it must be converted in an additional step to the sodium form.
 This can be done with sodium carbonate, for instance.

 Strongly and weakly basic anion exchange resinsThe activation is more complex, as it requires two successive steps.
 Also, the chemicals used are more expensive, which explains that anion exchange resins are considerably more expensive than SAC resins.
 The first step is called chloromethylation, and is a reaction between the polymer beads and chloromethyl methylether (which is a very hazardous chemical):

 The product has chloride groups, but these are covalent, not ionised.
 At this stage, we don't have an anion exchange resin yet.
 The second step of the activation is an amination, where the covalent chloride is replaced by an amine.

 The picture shows two cases of amination.
 The product is a quaternary ammonium chloride salt.
 In the first reaction, the amine used is trimethylamine.
 By convention, SBA resins produced with trimethylamine are called Type 1.
 In the second reaction, the amine is dimethylethanolamine, and the product is called Type 2.
 As produced, SBA resins are in the chloride (Cl—) form.
 They are usually stored and shipped in this form, which is more stable than the OH— form, and must be regenerated with caustic soda before use in a demineralisation system.

 Type 1 resins are the most common strongly basic exchangers.
 Type 2 resins have a lower basicity than type 1.
 This results in a better regenerability (conversion to the OH— form) but type 2 resins are more sensitive to temperature degradation, and have a lower selectivity for ions, so that the leakage is higher in service.